🖥 Virtual remote consultations available. Contact us for a video Telehealth evaluation.

 Sclerotherapy is a minimally-invasive, non-surgical, outpatient treatment for scrotal spermatocele.
 It is quick, safe, and effective, and it avoids the expense and potential complications of surgery.
 There are no major incisions, no stitches, and no downtime.
 You can return to work immediately after the treatment.

 The initial success rate of a single spermatocele aspiration and sclerotherapy procedure is more than 75%, meaning 3 out of 4 patients are symptom-free just after one treatment.
 With multiple treatments, the success rate improves to nearly 95%.

-Consultations are available via an online video telehealth platform or in person at one of the offices in Los Angeles, Orange County or San Diego.
+Consultations are available via an online video telehealth platform or in person at one of the offices in Los Angeles, Orange County or San Diego, depending on the doctor’s availability.
 Why should you choose us?
 Read here.

 1. Medscape: Spermatocele, updated Jan 02, 2019, Author: Vernon M Pais, Jr, MD.

 2. Beiko DT, Morales A. Percutaneous aspiration and sclerotherapy for treatment of spermatoceles.
 J Urol.
 2001 Jul;166(1):137-9.
 PMID: 11435841.